 Enterprise SEO allows large companies to rank high in search engines and drive website traffic.
 Check out these expert tips and examples, and learn about the best tools to use to increase your visibility, authority, and conversions.

-But regardless of those advantages, enterprise SEO still comes with unique challenges because of its scale.
+But regardless of those advantages, enterprise SEO still comes with unique challenges due to its scale.

 What is enterprise SEO?